 Nutritional status is related to QOL, the psychosocial, functional, and social/spiritual domain of an individual.
 People with cancer whose nutritional status are poor have consequences of low QOL.
-It is important to educate and provide them with information/suggestions on how to maintain optimal food intake to keep the optimum nutritional status (Ebling et al., 2014).
+It is important to educate and provide them with information/suggestions on how to maintain optimal food intake to keep the sptimum nutritional status (Ebling et al., 2014).

-For example in patients with prostate cancer, the results of a systematic review conducted by Baguley, et al. (2017) about the impact of nutrition and exercise therapy on CRF and quality of life shows that soybean supplementation can improve QOL, but it has some side effects.
-Recommending a healthy food eating guide combined with aerobic exercise and resistance training can address CRF, but its impact on QOL remains unclear.
+Baguley, et al. (2017) about the impact of nutrition and exercise therapy on CRF and quality of life shows that soybean supplementation can improve QOL, but it has some side effects.
+Recommending a healthy food eating guide combined with aerobic exercise and resistance training can address CRF, but its impact on QC12 remains unclear.
 Dietary interventions can change the condition of CRF and improve QOL, but the efficacy of nutritional management with or without physical exercise on improving the QOL of cancer patient needs to be explored further.